gaus-fleet-lab/developer-documentation/docs/report.md

   "header": {                          // Mandatory
-    "seqNo": 123,                      // Optional, logical sequence of the order reports has been created "ts": "2014-08-16T02:08:00.000Z",  // Mandatory, the timestamp when the report was sent from client "tags": {                          // Optional, this tags will be joined into the data tags.
+    "seqNo": 123,                      // Optional, logical sequence of the order reports has been created "ts": "2014-08-16T02:08:00.000Z",  // Mandatory, the timestamp when the report was sent from client "tags": {                          // Optional, these tags will be joined into the data tags.
        "hostname": "sdf12345",
        "myTag2": "clientTag123",
         ...